-Finding peace in the worry - words that inspire
+Finding peace in the worry

 When I was in the 8th grade I had my first opportunity to attend a church lock-in.
 We gathered at 6pm on a Saturday evening and had an amazing agenda planned by our very thoughtful and eager team of youth ministers.
 Our evening was filled with group activities, scavenger hunts and group discussions.
 There was music, food and fellowship that stretched into the early hours of the morning, until we all finally succumbed to sleep (I think we got 3 hours sleep max!)
 Over the course of our fun filled evening we did as most teens do, we gave each other nick names.
 Those nicknames were born from the experiences and activities we were doing that night.
 I remember my best friends ended up with the nicknames “Breezy” “Longefellow” We moved through team building experiences, we debriefed them, we completed puzzles and problem solving activities and at the end of the evening I too had a new nickname ….
 “Worrywart” … I earned this nickname nearly 35 years ago and guess what….
 I’m still a worry wart.
 I cannot seem to help myself.